 A small amount of redness at the incision site is normal unless accompanied by other symptoms.
-If the incision site is red, warm, or hot, discharging, or oozing, it is most likely infected and needs to be treated.
+If the incision site is red, warm, or hot, discharging, or oozing, it is most likely infected.
 The patient may also have a fever.

 In rare cases, patients may experience longer-term issues after gastric sleeve surgery.
 These issues may present at any time after the procedure.
 These include:

 Stenosis is a condition that may occur in the tapered stomach tube, resulting in the blockage of a section by excessive scar tissue.
 This blockage, which can be as narrow as a few millimeters, prevents food from passing through.
 Treatment involves an endoscopy or the use of a balloon to reopen the narrowed area.
 If these methods do not succeed, more aggressive dilation techniques can be used.

 If a patient can eat solid foods but starts vomiting solids after a few weeks, they may be experiencing symptoms of stenosis.
 However, if left untreated, this condition can eventually lead to an intolerance to soft foods and liquids too.